percona/pmm/docs/setting-up/server/docker.md

 # Docker

-How to run PMM Server with Docker based on our [Docker image] for PMM Server.
+How to run PMM Server with Docker based on our [Docker image].

 !!! note alert alert-primary ""
     The tags used here are for the current release.
 Other [tags] are available.